First Year Courses

 "Awesome course.
 It helped me with my other classes, and I learned the most in this class out of any of my classes by far."

 "I am simply amazed at both the breadth and depth of material I have learned studying this course.
-I am neither business student, nor a history student, but I am truly grateful for the opportunity to take this course.
-I know that I exit this course with a comprehensive and in–depth knowledge of not just business history, but of Western sociopolitical and cultural history.
+I am neither a business student, nor a history student, but I am truly grateful for the opportunity to take this course.
+I know that I exited this course with a comprehensive and in–depth knowledge of not just business history, but of Western sociopolitical and cultural history.
 On more than one occasion have I found myself discussing things I learned in this course with friends and family, and it has truly changed my perspective of not just the past, but of the present and future."

 "I loved this course.
 It was thought provoking and pushed me to challenge my own biases.
-I would highly encourage another student to take this class regardless their program."
+I would highly encourage another student to take this class regardless of their program."

 "Interesting course and subject.
 Learned new things I never expected to learn or know about."